December 1, 2025 City Council Minutes

 - No formal report

-It was moved by Prebeg and seconded by Stanway to approve Resolution #15-24; Approving Proposed 2024 Tax levy, with a 3% increase, collectable in 2025 (a copy is attached and made a part of these minutes).
-The motion carried (Yes: Stanaway, Prebeg, Buria and Anderson; No: Roskoski).
+It was moved by Gustafson and seconded by Stanaway to approve Resolution #16-25; Ordering Improvement and Preparation of Plans (a copy is attached and made a part of these minutes).
+The motion carried unanimously on roll call vote with Councilor Buria absent.

-At 6:56p.m., it was moved by Buria and seconded by Prebeg the meeting be adjourned.
-The motion carried.
+At 6:50p.m., it was moved by Gustafson and seconded by Roskoski the meeting be adjourned.
+The motion carried with Councilor Buria absent.

 Submitted by: